ivysanchez/AI-vs-Human-Text-Detection/README.md

 2. **Random Forest outperformed all other classifiers** on the in-distribution benchmark because it handles correlated features, captures non-linear stylometric interactions, and is scale-invariant — properties that directly address the dataset's feature structure.

-3. **DistilBERT embeddings generalized where TF-IDF could not.** On real GPT-4o-mini output, the TF-IDF RF collapsed completely (AI-class F1 = 0.000) while the Hybrid BERT achieved 63.2% AI-class F1.
+3. **DistilBERT embeddings generalized where TF-IDF could not.** On real GPT-4o-mini output, the TF-IDF RF collapsed completely (AI-class F1 = 0.000) while the Hybrid BERT achieved 98.16% AI-class F1.
 Contextual embeddings encode semantic coherence patterns that survive the distribution shift from Faker to GPT-4o-mini; vocabulary-specific bigrams do not.

 4. **Qualitative review found what aggregate statistics missed.** Test set contamination from near-duplicate SR pairs (texts differing only in capitalization) was invisible in the aggregate error count and only discovered by reading the actual error texts in Phase 7.
-This led to the fuzzy deduplication step that corrected the reported accuracy from ~93% to a validated 93.0%.
+This led to the fuzzy deduplication step that corrected the reported accuracy from 91.41% to a validated 91.3%.

 **Practical impact:**

 The pipeline demonstrates that a hybrid BERT + stylometric approach is necessary for deployable AI text detection — classical TF-IDF features are insufficient for real-world generalization.
-The ~70% macro F1 on GPT-4o-mini output is a meaningful starting point that would improve further with fine-tuning DistilBERT end-to-end on the classification task (rather than using frozen embeddings) and incorporating real LLM samples into training.

 ---

 ## Conclusion

-Across Capstone 1 and 2, this project built a complete AI vs. Human text detection pipeline progressing from a 64.5% baseline to a 70% macro F1 on real GPT-4o-mini output via a hybrid BERT + stylometric approach.
-The most important result is the honest generalization failure of the classical model: 90.8% in-distribution F1 with 0.0% AI detection on real LLM output.
+Across Capstone 1 and 2, this project built a complete AI vs. Human text detection pipeline progressing from a 64.5% baseline to a 97.98% macro F1 on real GPT-4o-mini output via a hybrid BERT + stylometric + domain adaptive approach.
+The most important result is the honest generalization failure of the classical model: 91.41% in-distribution F1 with 0.0% AI detection on real LLM output.
 SHAP and LIME diagnosed the cause (Faker vocabulary artifacts), the transformer experiment proposed a solution (contextual embeddings), and the real LLM evaluation confirmed it works.
-The remaining gap to deployment quality (target: macro F1 > 0.85) is addressable through transformer fine-tuning and domain-adaptive training with real LLM data.
+The remaining gap to deployment quality (target: macro F1 > 0.85) was addressable through transformer fine-tuning and domain-adaptive training with real LLM data.

 ---